 Geologic Materials Center - Inventory

 Our live on-line inventory dataset (right) includes oil and gas well locations, mineral prospect locations, sample types, box-level details, and additional metadata for over 90% of the archived samples available at the Alaska GMC.
 The interactive inventory allows users to quickly and easily view details of the sample repository before visiting the facility.
-If you do not find materials appropriate to your research needs, please contact the staff at the GMC.
+If you do not find materials appropriate to your research needs, please contact us at the GMC.
 We have search capabilities not available through the web search interface.